alo9507/JustKeepClicking/content/blog/auth/index.md

 So once we get our AuthSession from `RemoteAuthProvider`, we can persist it locally with an `AuthDataStore` using the `save` method.

-This begs a larger question that brings us to our third and final authentication domain behavior, i.e. synchronization: "When should I cache an AuthSession?
-And when should I remove an AuthSession from cache."

-This is a larner issue requiring special attention, the challenge of synchronization.
+But how do we ensure that the cached `AuthSession` get stale or fall out of sync with the `RemoteAuthProvider`.
+Also, how do we propogate this AuthSession across the rest of our app to use it in our many network calls?

-<h3>The Challenge of Synchronizing Remote, Local, and Runtime Authentication State</h3>
+<h3>Overcoming The Challenge of Synchronizing Remote, Local, and Runtime Authentication State</h3>

-Tell me if this has ever happened to you when adding authentication to an app:
+Tell me if this has ever happened to you while implementing authentication in an app:

-You login, you kill the app, re-open, and it asks you to login again, even though your authentication token from your provider is still valid
+You login.
+You kill the app.
+You open the app... and you have to login again.

-This is a synchronization problem, and it often occurs because the seapration of responsibilities of the components in the authetnication implementation are unclear.

-Even after you've fetched an AuthSession from remote and cached it locally, there's still a third step: passing around the correct and most recent `AuthSession` during the runtime of your application.

-Observe that there are really three authentication states bouncing around any app:
+You login.
+You attempt an authenticated network call.
+Unauthenticated error.

+This error stems from failures to synchronize the `AuthSession` across the three areas in memory it exists:

 - <b>Remote</b>: The most recent AuthSession returned from your remote auth provider
-- <b>Local</b>: The AuthSession you you have in cache
+- <b>Local</b>: The AuthSession stored in cache
-- <b>Runtime:</b> The AuthSession being passed around as an object in the runtime of your app to make authenticated calls
+- <b>Runtime:</b> The AuthSession object passed in the runtime of your app for making authenticated calls

-EZClientAuth treats synchronization as a critical responsiblity in and of itself, therefore requiring a separate class.

-This manager synchronizes the cached, remote, and runtime authentication state.
+Errors of this sort are much more common if the seapration of responsibilities in your authentication implementation are unclear.
+That is why we have clearly separated remote authentication in the RemoteAuthProvider from caching behavior in the AuthDataStore.

+This leaves us with the third AuthSession: The Runtime AuthSession.

-This manager responsible for synchronizing remote, cached, and runtime authentication state is called the `AuthManager`.
+This responsibility for synchronizing the cached, remote, and runtime authentication state is called the `AuthManager`.

 <hr/>

 <h2 style="text-decoration: underline;">AuthManager</h2>

-I want a manager that synchronizes my AuthSession between the RemoteAuthProvider and the DataStore.
-This manager should also own the one and only AuthSession.
+I want a manager that synchronizes the `AuthSession` between the `RemoteAuthProvider` and the `DataStore`.
+This manager should also have the most recent `AuthSession` as a property that also stays synchronized.

-This manager will be the object the application actually interacts to query and mutate the authentication state.
+The `AuthManager` is the public object that our application will actually interact with to query and mutate the authentication state.

 <div class="impl">